griffinpinney/griffinpinney.github.io/_pages/teaching.md

 ## UCLA

 - ### Introduction to Programming
-  *Basic principles of programming, using C++,algorithmic, procedural problem solving; program design and development; basic data types, control structures and functions; functional arrays and pointers; introduction to classes for programmer-defined data types.*
+  *Basic principles of programming, using C++; algorithmic, procedural problem solving; program design and development; basic data types, control structures and functions; functional arrays and pointers; introduction to classes for programmer-defined data types.*

   Winter 2024 - Spring 2025